Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Modeling orders as directed arcs

 And the solution variables are interpreted as follows:

-Note that the market clearing price for combinations is given by the difference of the prices of the two underlying contracts; therefore, it is not necessary to model them explicitly. \begin{example} Assume that there are three different contracts $T=\{1,2,3\}$.
-An order \bids\ for the product $(1,\circ)$ (buy contract $1$) with limit price $40$ is modeled as follows:
+Note that the market clearing price for combinations is given by the difference of the prices of the two underlying contracts: The price of combination $\{\source,\sink\}$ with $\source < \sink$ is given by $\p_\source - \p_\sink$.
+Therefore, it is not necessary to model them explicitly.
+The market clearing prices determine the amount of money a participant has to pay or receive for the execution of his or her order.
+For an order $i$ the net amount of money to be paid or received is given by

+If this amount is positive one has to pay money, otherwise one will receive money.
+Similarly, we can determine the net amount a participant is willing to pay for the execution of his or her order:

+If this amount is negative the participant wants to receive money for the execution of his or her order.
+The difference of the two terms is the \emph{surplus}: